The Best Signature $12 Dish in Every State

 Runner-up: Maple Street Biscuits (various locations)

 You can find great biscuits throughout the state at spots like Loveless Cafe, which has been churning out Southern staples for over 60 years.
 The biscuits, all under $4, come in flavors ranging from ham to pulled pork barbeque and pimento cheese with fried green tomatoes.
-You can add sausage gravy to them starting at $3.
+You can try them with sausage gravy for $7.
 Maple Street Biscuits found in various states, is also known for its biscuits and gravy, offering both sausage gravy and a shiitake gravy.
 A plain buttermilk biscuit goes for $4.

 Goode Company Barbecue